Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Beanstalk.md

     7. Rotating your application's log files and publishing them to Amazon S3

+## Presets

++ Each preset includes recommend values for several configuration options.

++ The Single instance presets are primarily recommended for development use cases and will save costs.

++ The High availability presets are recommended for production environments.
+They include a load balancer and scale with multiple instances in response to load.

++ If Custom configurations is selected, Elastic Beanstalk will provide the standard default values.
+Choose this option if you are deploying a source bundle with configuration files.

 ## Elastic Beanstalk architecture for a Worker environment tier

 + AWS resources created for a worker environment tier include an Auto Scaling group, one or more Amazon EC2 instances, and an IAM role.